Faith In An Hour Of Anxiety

 God Cares for You Personally

 Moreover, the argument to prompt us to lay our burdens on God is intensely personal.
-"Because He careth for you."
-Our Lord uses the same argument: "Be not anxious for your life, what ye shall eat, or what ye shall drink, nor yet for your body, what ye shall put on...for your heavenly Father knoweth that ye have need of all these things" (Matt.
+“For He careth for you.”
+Our Lord uses the same argument: “...Take no thought (be not anxious) for your life, what ye shall eat, or what ye shall drink; nor yet for your body, what ye shall put on...for your heavenly Father knoweth that ye have need of all these things” (Matt.
 6:25, 32).
 Christ says it as much to you and to me as He said it to any saint of all time: because God cares for me, He will unload me of my anxiety.